 Likewise, there are also additional steps GIP Singapore fund investors will be required to take with this GIP fund path with minimum investment amount of SGD $2.5M, which is highly similar to that of route A.

 Established founder of a company, next generation shareholders and entrepreneurial founders of fast growth companies with business track record may apply.

 Options C – Invest S$2.5 million into a new or current Singapore family office having Assets-Under-Management (AUM) of at least S$200 million

-Under this GIP fund option C, there are additional steps:
+Under this GIP Singapore fund option C, there are additional steps:

 - Investors to submit a detailed 5 years business plan with projected employment and annual financial projections with the Singapore investment VISA.
 The investment plan will be assessed based on your position in it, the functions of it, proposed investment sectors, business proposal, asset types and geographical focus.

-- Offshore assets outside of Singapore can be qualified as part of the AUM requirement, if a minimum of S$50M of the investible AUM has been transferred into and held in Singapore
+- Offshore assets outside of Singapore can be qualified as part of the AUM requirement, if a minimum of S$50M of the investible AUM has been transferred into and held here

 Who qualifies for C investment?

 Successful C suite business owners, next generation entrepreneurs, entrepreneurial founders of fast growing companies and family office principals may qualify and apply.